wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-hadoop-customize-cluster-linux.md

 - **Custom components** - You, as a user of the cluster, can install or use in your workload any component available in the community or created by you.

-Built-in components are fully supported and, Microsoft Support will help to isolate and resolve issues related to these components.
+Built-in components are fully supported, and Microsoft Support will help to isolate and resolve issues related to these components.

 Custom components receive commercially reasonable support to help you to further troubleshoot the issue.
 This might result in resolving the issue or asking you to engage available channels for the open-source technologies where deep expertise for that technology is found.
 For example, there are many community sites that can be used, like: